 Google is not entirely unaware of the power that business reviews can yield.

-Over the years, Google has increased its policies regarding consumer reviews as a way to fight back against the growing trend of leaving fake reviews for the purposes of disparaging a business without merit or spamming.
+Over the years, Google has increased its policies regarding consumer reviews as a way to fight back against the growing trend of leaving fake reviews to disparage a business without merit or spamming.

 Google’s algorithm does work to snuff these cases out before they ever see the light of day.
 Unfortunately, there is no longer a way to turn off reviews in your Google Local GMB account.